 If I had to pick the one woman who most fascinated me, I’d say it was Gangubai Kathiawadi, the matriarch of Kamathipura, Mumbai’s most well-known and India’s oldest, British-era red-light district.
 She had been sold there by her own husband, with whom she had run away from her home in Gujarat.

-Her journey from being forced into prostitution from an early age to reaching the top of the local hierarchy through contested elections has, surely, a lot more heartache and drama than we learn in the few pages here.
+Her journey, from being forced into prostitution at an early age to reaching the top of the local hierarchy through contested elections, certainly has a lot more heartache and drama than we learn in the few pages here.
 She is practically worshipped now by the women of Kamathipura.
 And, while there are many legendary anecdotes about her life, we only get the apocryphal one about her meeting then Prime Minister, Jawaharlal Nehru to discuss the plight of sex workers and the need to protect it.
 Their conversation, as reported in the book, is fascinating and I want it to be true.
-No spoilers.
+No spoilers here, though.

 In the end, the book has left me wanting more because a whole lot has been left out than put in.
 I don’t want yet another superficial factual recounting or over-dramatized, fictionalized storytelling about stereotypical women drawn to crime out of desperate love for a man or the lack/desire for money.
-I would like to see deeper psychological studies or a broader cultural history that gives us more well-rounded individuals who impacted not just those they worked with closely but also shaped the overall societies they were/are a part of.
+I would like to see deeper psychological studies or a broader cultural history that gives us more well-rounded individuals who influenced not only those they worked with closely but also shaped their overall societies.